Executive Summary

 Private insurance providers cover both inpatient and outpatient services.
 High-income and upper-middle-income groups are the largest buyers of private insurance.
 Many international health insurance companies are present in Indonesia, including leading players such as Prudential, Manulife, Allianz, AXA, and AIA.

-In Indonesia, healthcare insurance programs rarely reimburse all medical expenses and often require a high level of co-payments.
+Healthcare insurance programs rarely reimburse all medical expenses in Indonesia and often require high co-payments.

 Barriers